 In this article, I talk about single-handed sailing and look at the nine best sailboats for one person, ranging from small lake dinghies all the way to comfy cruisers capable of oceanic crossings.

-What are the best sailboats for one person?
+Here are the best sailboats for solo sailing

 - RS Aero